 Blizzard Beach water park

-Themed like a wintry ski resort, Blizzard Beach offers beaches, calming rivers, ‘snowy’ slides and brightly colored play areas.
-Here’s which water rides Disney’s Blizzard Beach features.
+Themed like a wintry ski resort, Blizzard Beach offers beaches, calming rivers, ‘snowy’ slides, and brightly-colored play areas.
+Here’s a quick overview of some of the best water rides Disney’s Blizzard Beach has to offer.

 Downhill Double Dipper